 Head's up, there might be affiliate links ahead!

 A reader emailed me today complaining about her midsection and said she wasn’t proud of the weight she had gained.
-She had a problem with comfort eating and was looking for any advice I could share.
+She had a problem with emotional eating and was looking for any advice I could share.

 I gave her my standard response, which is to eat less bread and bread-like foods, as this is generally what people turn to when they’re looking for comfort.
 It could also be chocolate or potato chips, but the culprit is always the same – carbohydrate-rich foods with lots of sugar.